HaotianRen12/OpenAPS-Glucosym/README.md

 $ cd ./glucosym
 $ npm start
 ```
-Then open a browser and navigate to http://localhost:3000.
+Then, open a browser and navigate to http://localhost:3000.

 ### Initializing and running OpenAPS closed loop